SABCEMM/SABCEMM/README.md

 SABCEMM and its test will be put in `build/src` and `build/test`, respectively.

-Now, create an input file (see [How-To: Input File](https://github.com/SABCEMM/SABCEMM/wiki/Create-an-Input-File)) or use one of the existing files in src/input.
+Now, create an input file (see [Creating an Input File](https://github.com/SABCEMM/SABCEMM/wiki/Create-an-Input-File)) or use one of the existing files in src/input.

 Then, SABCEMM is run like: